 CDNs are Content Delivery Networks that help improve the performance of your web server and reduce the load on your traffic.

 But more specifically, what is CDN?
-This is a set of servers with specialized software that accelerate the delivery of content to the end user.
+This is a set of servers with specialized software that accelerate the delivery of content to the end-user.
 Servers are located around the world in a way that makes the response time minimal.
 Content usually includes video and static elements of websites and applications (those that don't require the execution of code on the server or requests to the database, for instance, CSS/js).

-Sometimes unaware people wonder: what is the content delivery network in comparison with hosting we're used to?
+Sometimes unaware people wonder: what is the content delivery network in comparison with the hosting we're used to?
 Is there any difference?